 Phase One: Economic Impact of Arizona's Nonprofit Sector

-A statewide study examined the economic impact of Arizona's nonprofit sector and a report titled Arizona Nonprofits: Economic Power, Positive Impact reveals the sizeable contribution that Arizona's large and diverse nonprofit sector makes to everyday life and to the prosperity of our state.
+Released in March 2016, this statewide study examined the economic impact of Arizona's nonprofit sector, and a report titled Arizona Nonprofits: Economic Power, Positive Impact reveals the sizable contribution that Arizona's large and diverse nonprofit sector makes to everyday life and to the prosperity of our state.

 The research was conducted by ASU's Seidman Research Institute in partnership with the Alliance of Arizona Nonprofits, ASU Lodestar Center for Philanthropy & Nonprofit Innovation, and The Phoenix Philanthropy Group.
 Funding was provided by the Arizona Community Foundation, APS and the Industrial Development Authority of Maricopa County.